 This includes keyword research, on-page optimization, link building, and improving site speed, among other factors.

 When it comes to spending, SEO can be free.
-All it takes is time and effort put towards learning about your target audience, the keywords that they search for to find websites like yours, and how you can leverage that information in your content strategy.
+All it takes is time and effort to learn about your target audience, the keywords they search for to find websites like yours, and how to leverage that information in your content strategy.

 Generating organic traffic to your ecommerce site this way is a slower process that requires continuous maintenance and keyword research.